yelircaasi/eegenerator/README.md

 # eegenerator

 Single-page webapp to create an EEG report from a template.
-Supports .docs downloads.
+Supports .docx downloads.